bbc/peaks.js/README.md

   // Keyboard nudge increment in seconds (left arrow/right arrow)
   nudgeIncrement: 0.01,

-  // Color for segment start marker handles
-  segmentStartMarkerColor: '#a0a0a0',

-  // Color for segment end marker handles
-  segmentEndMarkerColor: '#a0a0a0',
+  //
+  // Default view options.
+Each of these can be set independently for each
+  // waveform view, under the 'zoomview' and 'overview' options
+  // (described above).
+  //

+  // Waveform color
-  // Color for the zoomable waveform.
-You can also use a 2 stop gradient here.
-See setWaveformColor().
+  // You can also use a 2 stop gradient here.
+See setWaveformColor()
-  zoomWaveformColor: 'rgba(0, 225, 128, 1)',
+  waveformColor: 'rgba(0, 225, 128, 1)',

-  // Color for the overview waveform.
-You can also use a 2 stop gradient here.
-See setWaveformColor().
+  // Color for the played waveform region
+  // You can also use a 2 stop gradient here.
+See setWaveformColor()
-  overviewWaveformColor: 'rgba(0,0,0,0.2)',

-  // Color for the overview waveform rectangle
-  // that shows what the zoomable view shows
-  overviewHighlightColor: 'grey',

-  // The default number of pixels from the top and bottom of the canvas
-  // that the overviewHighlight takes up
-  overviewHighlightOffset: 11,

-  // Color for segments on the waveform
-  segmentColor: 'rgba(255, 161, 39, 1)',
+  playedWaveformColor: 'rgba(0, 225, 128, 1)',

   // Color of the play head
   playheadColor: 'rgba(0, 0, 0, 1)',